pravsalam/AODV-minimal/README.md

 # AODV-minimal

-Its an AODV implementation with miniam features  like
+Its an AODV implementation with minimum features like

 1. host discovery
 2. Path forming